DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 3. Generate the ODM configuration file for Okta

-    We provide a [script](generateTemplate.sh) allowing to generate the needed configuration files.
+    The [script](generateTemplate.sh) allows you to generate the necessary configuration files.
-    You can download the [okta-odm-script.zip](okta-odm-script.zip) zip file in your machine.
-This zip file contains the [script](generateTemplate.sh) and the content of the [templates](templates) directory.
+    You can download the [okta-odm-script.zip](okta-odm-script.zip) .zip file to your machine.
+This .zip file contains the [script](generateTemplate.sh) and the content of the [templates](templates) directory.

     Generate the files with the following command:
     ```